-Xcel Energy is committed to developing solar resources at the best price, to benefit the greatest number of customers and the state of Colorado.
-The Solar Electric Power Association ranks our Company among the top 10 U.S. utilities for total solar electric capacity.
+Xcel Energy is committed to developing solar resources at the best price, to benefit the greatest number of customers across the state.
+The Solar Electric Power Association once again ranked our company among the top 10 U.S. utilities for total solar capacity in 2014.